 Risk Assessment of Compensation Policies.
-The Compensation Committee, with the assistance of management, included a risk assessment in its overall review of the Company's compensation policies and practices in the 2011 Fiscal Year and concluded that they did not, and do not, motivate imprudent risk taking.
-As further discussed below in Proposal Four (Advisory Approval of Executive Compensation) as it relates to the Company's executive officer compensation program, the Compensation Committee noted that:
+The Compensation Committee, with the assistance of management, included a risk assessment in its overall review of the Company's compensation policies and practices in the 2016 Fiscal Year and concluded that they did not, and do not, motivate imprudent risk taking.
+As further discussed below in Proposal Three (Advisory Approval of the Compensation of the Company's Named Executive Officers) as it relates to the Company's executive compensation program, the Compensation Committee noted that:

-- the Company's annual incentive compensation is based on balanced performance metrics that promote disciplined progress towards Company goals; - the Company does not offer significant short-term incentives that might drive high-risk investments at the expense of long-term Company value; - · the Company's long-term incentives do not drive high-risk investments at the expense of long-term Company value; and - the Company's compensation programs are appropriately balanced between cash and equity, and the equity component does not promote unnecessary risk taking.
+- the Company's annual incentive compensation is based on balanced performance metrics that promote disciplined progress towards Company goals; - the Company does not offer significant short-term incentives that might drive high-risk investments at the expense of long-term Company value; - the Company's long-term incentives do not drive high-risk investments at the expense of long-term Company value; and - the Company's compensation programs are appropriately balanced between cash and equity, and the equity component does not promote unnecessary risk taking.